lithops-cloud/lithops/config/storage/azure_blob.md

-# Lithopsa on Microsoft Azure
+# Lithops on Microsoft Azure

 Lithops with Azure Blob Storage as storage backend.